 - A subset of the routing tables on the identity router, including the default routing table and the routing table for each configured interface

-Potential network issues are displayed in red.
+Potential network issues (for example, an NTP service synchronization error) are displayed in red.

 After you finish